dogoodbenice/futuregenerator/README.md

-# Show me the guture
+# Show me the future
-A site that generates predictions for the future https://showmethefuture.logikblok.com/
+A site that generates predictions for the future and allows you to save them. https://showmethefuture.logikblok.com/